Skip to content

 The Drawing Room

 The Drawing Room contains two Venetian chandeliers hanging from the ceiling, purchased by Julius and Frances Drewe during their honeymoon in 1891.
-It also includes an old 1840’s writing desk that belonged to Frances Drewe, and before her, King Louis Phillipe I of France!
+It also includes an old 1840’s writing desk that belonged to Frances Drewe, and before her, King Louis Phillipe I of France.
 We can tell this because of the royal Fleur De Lis stamp on it, meaning it was part of his royal household.

 The Dining Room

 Come and see what would have been an actual menu given to the Drewe’s dinner guests on display, written in French as was the fashion at the time.
 The table is lit up by electric candlesticks, a product of Julius Drewe’s love for modern gadgets, and adorned with Venetian glasses bought during his and Frances’ honeymoon.
+The velvet curtains that protected the cosy atmsophere are very delicate, but you can feel how luxurious they were with the sample in the picture frame.

 door opening onto a long dining table with the table laid and candles lighting the room.
 The room is a dark wood panelling